WakelandBranz/Freshman-Year-S1-Notes/MATH 381 - Crawford/Homework/Homework 4/Scratch Work.md

 ---
 ### 3. Prove that if $a^2 + b^2 = c^2$, then $abc$ is even, where $a,b,c$ are any integers.

+===Ask Matt about the proof to this problem.
+I looked it up and it makes some sense, but I want to know more about pattern recognition on when to use modulus for proofs because it seems like a very valuable tool which I know how to use but I don't know when to use

 **-PF-**
 Assume that $a^2 + b^2 = c^2$ and $a, b , c \in \mathbb{Z}$.
 We want to show that $abc$ is even, meaning that $\exists k \in \mathbb{Z}$ such that $abc = 2k$.